Stirling engine: Efficiency

 Theoretical thermal efficiency equals that of the ideal Carnot cycle, i.e. the highest efficiency attainable by any heat engine.
 However, though it is useful for illustrating general principles, practical Stirling engines deviate substantially from the ideal.
 It has been argued that its indiscriminate use in many standard books on engineering thermodynamics has done a disservice to the study of Stirling engines in general.

-Stirling engines cannot achieve total efficiencies typical of an internal combustion engine, the main constraint being thermal efficiency.
-During internal combustion, temperatures achieve around 1500–1600 C for a short period of time, resulting in greater mean heat supply temperature of the thermodynamic cycle than any Stirling engine could achieve.
-It is not possible to supply heat at temperatures that high by conduction, as it is done in Stirling engines because no material could conduct heat from combustion in that high temperature without huge heat losses and problems related to heat deformation of materials.

 Stirling engines are capable of quiet operation and can use almost any heat source.
 The heat energy source is generated external to the Stirling engine rather than by internal combustion as with the Otto cycle or Diesel cycle engines.
 This type of engine is currently generating interest as the core component of micro combined heat and power (CHP) units, in which it is more efficient and safer than a comparable steam engine.
 However, it has a low power-to-weight ratio, rendering it more suitable for use in static installations where space and weight are not at a premium.